Bow Street Runner

 The 'Bow' today...

 Since 2010, Sue the landlady and her team have been running the Bow Street Runner.
-Pop in and in the main you’ll find either Sue, Warren or Paulina behind the bar, with Tony and Kevin working a few shifts each week as well.
+Pop in and in the main you’ll find either Sue, Paulina or Ellie behind the bar, with Tony and Laurent working a few shifts each week as well.

 Whoever serves you, there’ll be a warm welcome, a well stocked and well kept cellar and a good selection of wines and spirits on offer – all at very reasonable prices.